PerfectRec/tts-summarizer/README.md

 ## Handlers

-Place your handlers in the `src/handlers` directory
+Place API route handlers in the `src/handlers` directory, each handler in its own file.

+## Architecture

+We are using `S3`

+- to store the user uploaded files
+- to store the AI generated audio files
+- to store the user interaction memory